Yoghurtyam/MR-ML-Assessments/1. chatbot/README.md

 ### Where will you store all the scraped data?
 For the sake of our chatbot an excel sheet would do, however, that wouldn't be a great idea due to speed, extendability, etc. For this purpose using a database such as mongoDB would be the ideal option.
 You could learn mongoDB [here](https://university.mongodb.com/courses/M220P/about).

-This will also help us in storing the profiles of the job seekers as and when they give us their details through a rasa form as discussed above or as an entity captured.
+This will also help us store job seeker profiles as and when provided through a rasa form as discussed above.

 ### Retrieving data and showing it to the job seeker
 To code this logic we'll need to use [custom actions](https://rasa.com/docs/rasa/actions/) in Rasa.